Home • About • Projects • Blog • Resources • Contact

 - Dark mode–ready theming with custom rocket branding 🚀

-- PlanText Prompt: Tailored startup guidance in plain English.
+- PlanText Prompt: This provides tailored startup guidance in plain English.

-- ToolStackFlow Prompt: Explains how recommended tools work together.
+- ToolStackFlow Prompt: This explains how recommended tools work together.

-Each step is powered by a dedicated OpenAI call, and cleaned to avoid duplication.
-It’s working well.
+Each step is powered by a dedicated OpenAI call, and cleaned to avoid duplication; and it seems to be working really well.

 - React + Vite + TypeScript: Fast local dev + type safety